 - a.
-Records providing a full description of each activity undertaken, benefits provided and beneficiary acknowledgement of benefits received; - b.
+Records providing a full description of each activity undertaken, benefits provided and beneficiary acknowledgement of benefits received, revitalization accomplished; - b.
 Records demonstrating that each activity undertaken meets one of the National Objectives of the CDBG program; - c.
-Records required to determine the eligibility of activities; - d.
+Records required to determine the eligibility of Participant's applicants, CDBG beneficiaries and program activities; - d.
 Records required to document the acquisition, improvement, use or disposition of real property acquired or improved with CDBG assistance; - e.
 Records documenting compliance with the fair housing and equal opportunity components of the CDBG program; - f.
 Financial records as required by 24 CFR 570.502, and 24 CFR 84.21-28; and; - g.
-Other records necessary to document compliance with Subpart K of 24 FR Part 570.
+Other records necessary to document compliance with Subpart K of 24 CFR Part 570

 The Participant will report to the City on a monthly basis throughout the term of this Agreement of all services provided, the eligible beneficiaries of those services, and acknowledgement of receipt of said services as verified by the beneficiaries.
-The Participant will be responsible for maintaining all records necessary to document all compliance especially with the provisions of 24 CFR Part 570 as now in effect, and as may be amended from time to time.
+The Participant will be responsible for maintaining all records necessary to document compliance especially with the provisions of 24 CFR Part 570 as now in effect, and as may be amended from time to time.